brianlund/bootstrap-windows-chef-node/README.md

+UPDATE 2017-11-06: AWS now includes a userdata.ps1 script with their OpsWorks for Chef Automate starter_kit.
+You probably want to use that instead.
+The main difference in functionality is that they use the embedded openssl from chef - a much better solution (which I would have used if I knew it was included..)

 # Adding Nodes Automatically in AWS OpsWorks for Chef Automate
 Associate a new instance with a chef server from AWS userdata.